-Either the school director or the Student Services Administrator will open the school.
-An Evening Instructor or the School Director will close the school.
-Normal business school hours are 8:30am to .10:30pm Monday through Thursday.
-During normal business hours the school is open to students, parents, employees, guests and clinic patrons.
+Either the Campus Director or the Student Services Administrator will open the school.
+An Evening Instructor or the Campus Director will close the school.
+Normal business school hours are 8:30am to .10:30 pm Monday through Thursday.
+During normal business hours the school is open to students, parents, employees, guests, and clinic patrons.
 During non-business school hours access to the school is by key only.